aarondail/react-zoomable-ui/docs/Guide.md

 If you have a part of your `Space` that you do not want to be pan-able for some reason you can wrap it with `NoPanArea`.
 This has limited utility, but might be useful in some cases.

 This doesn't affect zooming though.

+## Known Issues

+### Scrollable area inside the zoomable area:

+If you have HTML elements inside a `Space`, don't try to make them scrollable (via `overflow: scroll`).
+This works ok on some browsers, like Safari but kills panning and zooming performance on others, like `Chrome`.

 ## Next Steps